Pierre Joffroy

-Pierre Joffroy (born 1929 in Hayange, France) is a French author, dramaturge and journalist who wrote for Paris Match, Libération and L'Express.
-At present he lives in Paris.
+Maurice Marcel Weil (2 December 1922 – 4 October 2008), better known by the pen name Pierre Joffroy, was a French author, dramaturge and journalist who wrote for Paris Match, Libération and L'Express.

+Biography

+Maurice Marcel Weil was born in Hayange, France on 2 December 1922.

-In France Joffroy released numerous novels, stage plays and articles.
+As a writer, he adopted the pen name Pierre Joffrey.
+In France, he released numerous novels, stage plays and articles.

 For a period of 30 years he worked on a biography of Kurt Gerstein before he finally released the book A Spy for God, which deals with Kurt Gerstein's story and the decades of the author's research.

 Within the framework of an interview with Deutschlandfunk(DLF) the French author declared, that he considered Kurt Gerstein to be "one of the most important persons of World War II".

+Joffroy later lived in Paris.
+He died there on 4 October 2008, at the age of 85.